kgrid/kgrid-site/docs/developer/README.md

 ## What's next?
 Now, you learned the basics of Knowledge Grid.
-[KGRID SCORE tutorial](../tutorial/) will guide you through the process of developing a KO implementing SCORE risk calculation.
+[KGRID Advanced Tutorial](../tutorial/) will guide you through the process of developing a KO implementing SCORE risk calculation.
 The tutorial will also cover a wide range of advanced topics.